ablestack/reactive-domain-objects/README.md

 }
 ```

-In this instance, the NodeTypePath represents _all_ the `grandchildren` nodes (of _all_ `children` nodes).
-This is correct, because NodeTypePaths are for identifying the _type_ of object rather than specific object instances.
+In this instance, the NodePath represents _all_ the `grandchildren` nodes (of _all_ `children` nodes).
+This is correct, because NodePaths are for identifying the _type_ of object rather than specific object instances.

 ### NodeInstancePath

 > Note: This is currently only used internally, to track previous state.
 However, the details are being provided for completeness, and to facilitate any developers who are looking to contribute or enhance this library

-NodeInstancePath is the same as NodeTypePath, with the exception that collection keys are _included_ in the path.
-So, in the first example of the [NodeTypePath section](TODO) the path string is identical.
+NodeInstancePath is the same as NodePath, with the exception that collection keys are _included_ in the path.
+So, in the first example of the [NodePath section](TODO) the path string is identical.
 However when collections are in the Source graph, it would differ.

 For example, the path `children.child-1.grandchildren.grandchild-1` would be a match for the specific data node 'grandchild1' below: